bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_one_analysis.rst

 Make an Action Directory
 ------------------------
 This is not technically a requirement, but simply a default.
-I use ~/Movies/action to organize my ACTION files.
+We use ~/Movies/action on Mac to organize ACTION data files.
 If you have a folder that you would rather use, you may pass your own path to the various Python functions.

 Rip Your DVD
 ------------